 A tiller operates the steering instead of a wheel.
 Speed is controlled by a lever with the left hand.
 There are two brake pedals for redundancy and to increase braking effectiveness.
 There are no brakes on the front wheels, only on the rear wheels.
 As various speeds are selected, a rotary switch style controller places two 40 volt battery banks in parallel or in series and also selects various windings on the motor.
 For starting off and low-speed operation there is a large power resistor in series to provide gentle, lurch-free movement.

-The motor has never been serviced and resembles closely elevator motors of the day, many of which are still in daily operation.
+The motor has never been serviced and closely resembles elevator motors of the day, many of which are still in daily operation.
 In place of a horn is a DC-operated bell activated from a button on end of the tiller lever.
-The wheels are wooden-spoked wagon wheels and there is seating for 3 people.
+The wheels are wooden-spoked.
+There is seating for 3 people.
 The car body is made from rust-proof sheet aluminum with a steel and wooden chassis.

 A 1936 letter from the Thomas Edison Battery Company to Dr. French acknowledges the longevity of the car's nickel-iron based Edison cells, at the time 24 years old.
 Indeed, these cells performed well in the car until 1990.

 VEVA welcomes new members!

 Copyright © 2020 Vancouver Electric Vehicle Association